 Our goals prompts have word limits that are … limited.
-Many of you have told me that they’re really brief.
+Many of you have told us that they’re really brief.
 This is by design.
 There’s no room, literally or figuratively, for elaborate storytelling here.
-We want your responses to be crisp, clear, concise, and matter-of-fact.
-My advice to those of you trying hard to shoehorn in a supporting narrative: save the additional details for your essays or your interview, and trust that we really, truly do want you to be factual and direct.
+We want your responses to be clear, concise, and matter-of-fact.
+Our advice to those of you trying hard to shoehorn in a supporting narrative: save the additional details for your essays or your interview, and trust that we really, truly do want you to be factual and direct.

-The responses may be short, but I assure you that they matter to us.
+The responses may be short, but we assure you that they matter to us.
 As we map your application to our criteria, your goals reflect your awareness.
-As articulated in our criteria, aware Tuck candidates craft a compelling vision for the future and identify coherent goals, audacious in scope yet grounded in reality.
+Aware Tuck candidates craft a compelling vision for the future and identify coherent goals, audacious in scope yet grounded in reality.

 While your first essay highlights why an MBA and why Tuck, your goals convey what you expect to accomplish thereafter.
-This distinction helps frame the scope of the first prompt which asks you to share your short-term goals.
+This distinction helps frame the scope of the first goals prompt which asks you to share your short-term goals.
 Some of you have asked for clarification on the short-term time horizon.
 This question is not asking about your goals while at Tuck.
 In this prompt, we’re keen to learn your goals immediately after graduating from Tuck.
 We stopped short of explicitly specifying that the goals must be professional, as some of you have goals that are both professional and personal.
-That said, I expect most of you will tell us about the job and the impact you expect to have after you graduate.
+That said, we expect most of you will tell us about the job you hope to have and the impact you’d like to make after you graduate.

-As always, my Admissions colleagues and I are happy to be accessible, responsive, and helpful if you have any questions about writing your goals or any other part of your Tuck application.
-Happy writing—we look forward to getting to know more about you and the impact you plan to achieve!
+As always, my Admissions colleagues and I are happy to help if you have further questions about writing your goals or any other part of your Tuck application.
+Happy writing—we look forward to getting to know more about you and your plans for the future!